ThemApples/Bittercode/README.md

 ## Installation

-This application CAN ONLY BE USED BY USERS WITH THE ANDROID PLATFORM.
+This application CAN ONLY BE USED BY USERS WITH THE ANDROID PLATFORM.<br />
 The APK is located in the the builds folder.